 Coffee Talk with Scott Kobrick of Kobrick Coffee Co.

-Founded by the Kobrick family during the 1920s, Kobrick Coffee Co. has a deep-rooted history you can feel just stepping foot into the Meatpacking flagship.
-With an old New York City charm you can’t quite capture anywhere else, you’d think the cozy café had been there forever—seemingly untouched by the new wave of boutiques and trendy hotels.
+Founded by the Kobrick family in the 1920s, Kobrick Coffee Co. has a deep-rooted history that seeps into the walls of the Meatpacking flagship.
+With its old New York City charm, you’d think the cozy cafe had been there forever—seemingly untouched by the new wave of boutiques and trendy hotels.

-The family-owned and operated coffee company has been serving up beans and brews for many, many years, but now, in the corners of the Meatpacking café, they’re combining years of roasting and research with a whole new endeavor: cocktails.
+The family-owned and -operated coffee company has been serving up beans and brews for many, many years, but now, from the corners of the Meatpacking cafe, they’re combining years of roasting and research with a whole new endeavor: cocktails.